web-platform-tests/wpt/docs/reviewing-tests/index.md

 META.yml files are used to indicate who should be notified of pull requests.
-If you are interested in receiving notifications of proposed changes to tests in a given directory, feel free to add your GitHub account name to the `suggested_reviewers` list in the META.yml file.
+If you are interested in receiving notifications of proposed changes to tests in a given directory, feel free to add your GitHub account username to the `suggested_reviewers` list in the META.yml file.

 ## Finding contributions to review